ku-plrg-classroom/docs/README.md

 ## Download

 Run `sbt new ku-plrg-classroom/[assignment name].g8` in your terminal.
-The project directory whose name is the same as the assignment will be created under the current directory.
+The assignment directory whose name is the same as the assignment will be created under the current directory.

 > :warning: You should **REPLACE** `[assignment name]` with the name of the